 QUT routinely logs network activity and scans QUT connected storage devices and may use this information to investigate faults, security breaches, unlawful or illegal activity and unacceptable use in accordance with this policy and other information resources policies (F/1.2.7).

-Allegations that unacceptable use of the University's IT resources has occurred may be reported to a staff member's supervisor, a supervisor of an IT facility, Deputy Vice-Chancellor (Technology, Information and Learning Support) or the Manager, IT Security.
+Allegations that unacceptable use of the University's IT resources has occurred may be reported to a staff member's supervisor, a supervisor of an IT facility, Deputy Vice-Chancellor (Technology, Information and Library Services) or the Manager, Information Security.

 QUT will take disciplinary action against users who fail to comply with this policy.